miguelibero/meinhof-standard/posts/learn-meinhof.markdown

 But it is also possible to add other data, for example `project` with data about your own projects.

-The first thing you need to do is write the model class.
+The first thing you need to do is write the model class in the `src` folder.

     class Project
     {